lukemcmack/2k-predictor/README.md

 <h3 align="left">Collection Methodology</h3>
 We originally planned to scrape player ratings from <a href="https://2kratings.com">2KRatings.com</a>, which provides historical 2K ratings.
 However, the website lacked sufficient data for many players for seasons in the past, leaving our data with significant missing 2k ratings.
-Instead, we pivoted to HoopsHype, Which had more complete data and consistently structured urls, giving us a more complete dataset.
+Instead, we pivoted to <a href="https://hoopshype.com/nba2k/2024-2025/">HoopsHype.com</a>, Which had more complete data and consistently structured urls, giving us a more complete dataset.

-For real-world NBA statistics, we scraped Basketball-Reference using Python’s <b>BeautifulSoup</b> and <b>requests</b> libraries.
+For real-world NBA statistics, we scraped Basketball-Reference using Python’s <b>BeautifulSoup</b> and <b>Selenium</b> libraries.
+Selenium was used for Basketball-Reference, as we encountered issues retrieving data directly with BeautifulSoup.
 We iterated through team pages for each season, extracting player performance metrics.
 Our scraper collected per-game statistics and awards information and some play-by-play statistics.

 After scraping, we joined the datasets on player name and year, formatting to ensure consistency across sources by stripping excess whitespace, punctuation, and converting them to unicode-normalized formats to handle special characters and accents.
 This helped align names as much as possible between Basketball-Reference and HoopsHype, but inevitably, some players still lacked a matched 2K rating after the join.
 This occurred for two main reasons: